DevExpress/devextreme-documentation/api-reference/_hidden/DataChange/key.md

 ---
 ---
 ##### shortDescription
-The key of the row being updated or removed.
+The key of the row being created, updated, or removed.

 ---